-- a.
-Explain to the patient the actions you are going to take.
-Ask the patient to immediately report any pain, and to answer questions with a "yes" or "no" rather than shaking the head - b.
-With the patient's spine supported to limit movement, begin palpation at the base of the skull at the midline of the spine - c.
-Palpate the vertebrae individually from the base of the skull to the bottom of the sacrum - d.
+- 1. Explain to the patient the actions you are going to take.
+Ask the patient to immediately report any pain, and to answer questions with a "yes" or "no" rather than shaking the head - 2.
+With the patient's spine supported to limit movement, begin palpation at the base of the skull at the midline of the spine - 3.
+Palpate the vertebrae individually from the base of the skull to the bottom of the sacrum - 4.
 On palpation of each vertebral body, look for evidence of pain and ask the patient if they are experiencing pain.
-If evidence of pain along the spinal column is encountered, the patient should be immobilized - e.
-If the capable patient is found to be pain free, ask the patient to turn their head first to one side (so that the chin is pointing toward the shoulder on the same side as the head is rotating) then, if pain free, to the other.
-If there is evidence of pain the patient should be immobilized - f.
-With the head rotated back to its normal position, ask the patient to flex and extend their neck.
-If there is evidence of pain the patient use spinal precautions procedure
+If evidence of pain along the spinal column is encountered, the patient should be immobilized - 5.
+If the capable patient is found to be pain free, ask the patient to turn their head first to one side (so that the chin is pointing toward the shoulder on the same side as the head is rotating) and if pain free, to the other side.
+If there is evidence of pain the patient should be immobilized - 6.
+With the head rotated back to its normal position, ask the patient to flex and extendtheir neck.
+If there is evidence of pain use spinal precautions procedure